Nicky Barnes: The Council

 In 1972, to deal more efficiently with other black gangsters in Harlem, Barnes founded The Council, a seven-man organization consisting of Barnes, Joseph "Jazz" Hayden, Wallace Rice, Thomas "Gaps" Foreman, Ishmael Muhammed, Frank James, and Guy Fisher.
 The Council was modelled after the Italian-American Mafia families, where it settled disputes among the criminals, and handled distribution problems and other drug trade related issues.

 By 1976, Barnes' operation spread throughout all of New York State and into Pennsylvania and Canada.
 According to Drug Enforcement Administration (DEA) records, Barnes' operation in 1976 consisted of seven lieutenants, who each controlled a dozen mid-level distributors, who in turn supplied upwards of 40 street level dealers each.

 Barnes set up front companies to protect some of his assets, such as numerous car dealerships, which appeared to be rented through those companies.
 The DEA eventually discovered the true ownership of the companies and seized the cars, including a Bentley, a Citroën SM, a Maserati, a Mercedes-Benz, a yellow Volvo, and several Cadillacs, Lincoln Continentals, and Ford Thunderbirds.
 Barnes' net worth had reached over $50 million at the height of his career.
 A New York Times article estimated Barnes purchased hundreds of tailor-made suits, Italian shoes, coats, and jewelry, which alone was valued at over $7 million.
 During this time, Barnes had become the dominant drug lord in Harlem, and was given the name "Mr. Untouchable" after successfully beating numerous charges and arrests.
 It is believed while under surveillance, Barnes would often make pointless stops and go on high-speed chases with little purpose other than to aggravate those following him.
-The Council also employed contract killers, such as Robert Young aka Willie Sanchez.
+The Council also employed contract killers, including Robert "Willie Sanchez" Young.

 Arrest and conviction

 On June 5, 1977, The New York Times Magazine released an article titled "Mr. Untouchable", featuring Barnes posing on the front cover.
 The magazine told Barnes that they were going to use a mug shot of Barnes unless he posed for the cameras.
 Barnes, who hated mug shots, agreed and took the shot.
-Barnes' posture of smug invulnerability so affronted President Jimmy Carter that the President ordered the United States Attorney General, Griffin Bell, to prosecute Barnes to the fullest extent of the law.
-The Justice Department prosecuted Barnes for his drug-related crimes and he was convicted and sentenced to life in prison without the possibility of parole on January 19, 1978.
+In response to Barnes' apparent confidence in his own invulnerability, President Jimmy Carter ordered the Justice Department to intensify its efforts to prosecute him.
+The resulting prosecution saw Barnes convicted for drug-related crimes and sentenced to life in prison without the possibility of parole on January 19, 1978.
 The chief prosecutor in the case was Robert B. Fiske, then the United States Attorney for the Southern District of New York.